looeyirl/looeyirl/README.md

 - i am hypersenitive and will easily get worried about small things/words.

-- i tend not to walk up to others, even friends. if i want to int just walk / sit next to me.
+- i tend not to walk up to others, even friends. if u want to int just walk / sit next to me.